-Yes they can, authors, songwriters and composers anywhere in the world who wish to register the copyrights of their work and ownership, all you need to do is register to be a member, it’s free to do so… You can also use a postal service if you wish without signing up as a member.
-However, you will need to print and complete the appropriate registration CR3a, CR3-m- or CR3X — CR3 Forms found on their web site.
+Yes, they can, authors, songwriters and composers anywhere in the world who wish to register the copyrights of their work and ownership, all you need to do is register to be a member, it’s free to do so… You can also use a postal service if you wish without signing up as a member.
+However, you will need to print and complete the appropriate registration CR3a, CR3-m- or CR3X — CR3 Forms found on their website.

 You will need to make sure your work is fixed in a tangible form.
 Example; CD, Sound recording, manuscript, Lyric sheets, etc. Only send copies, keep all original masters for your own records.
 Package everything up and send it in a sealed package to the address found on the forms.

-There are different cost to the service, however, the service they offer is international. and membership is free to everyone, the cost is incurred when registering your copyright to your work.
+There are different costs to the service, however, the service they offer is international. and membership is free to everyone, the cost is incurred when registering your copyright to your work.
 It ranges from $30 to $50 USD or £20 to £30 U.K dependent on how many items you want to register. they also accept many different currencies from around the world…

 I believe that it’s in anyone’s interests to secure their very best work, by way of third parties means.
-If you are working towards a life time career in the music industry, then you should be considering how you are going to protect your best creative works.
+If you are working towards a lifetime career in the music industry, then you should be considering how you are going to protect your best creative works.
 It can get expensive to use a service like Songrite to register everything you do.

-However, to get payment of royalties for your best work and prove ownership, Songrite could be a good use.
+However, to get a payment of royalties for your best work and prove ownership, Songrite could be a good use.
 At some point in the future, you may come across your work and want to get paid for your creative’s being used by others for commercial gain.
 It may be a musical riff.
 Melody or full music scores you composed.

 Someone may have sampled part of a song you wrote.
 You may have collaborated on a project with others that some label re-released, and you have not been credited.
 Having your own proof of ownership + a third party witness backing you up could make all the difference on getting paid or not.
 However, they do not collect royalties for you that down to you the individual to have in place a registration to a global or local company or legal body to collect those for you on your behalf.